Insulin Resistance: 10 Ways To Stabilize Blood Sugar

 19. What is diabetes?
 National Institute of Diabetes and Digestive and Kidney Diseases.
 Link Here

-20. Douda, D. Mayo Clinic Minute: Is Alzheimer’s Type 3 diabetes?
+20. Douda, D. Mayo Clinic Minute: Is Alzheimer’s Type 3 Diabetes?
 Mayo Clinic.
 Link Here

-21. Zhao, N. Apolipoprotein E4 impairs neuronal insulin signaling by trapping insulin receptor in the endosomes.
+21. Zhao, N. Apolipoprotein E4 impairs neuronal insulin signaling by trapping insulin receptors in the endosomes.
 VOLUME 96, ISSUE 1, P115-129.E5, SEPTEMBER 27, 2017.
 Neuron.
 Link Here

 22. Kodl, CT, Seaquist, ER.
 Cognitive dysfunction and diabetes mellitus.
 Endocr Rev. 2008 Jun; 29(4): 494–511.
 PMID: 18436709